-In this course, we expect students to have a reasonable level of Puppet experience and are looking to expand their knowledge.
-Students should have completed ‘Getting started with Puppet’ or have the equivalent hands-on experience with Puppet–at least six months to a year.
+In this Puppet Practitioner course, we expect students to have a reasonable level of Puppet experience.
+Complete first the ‘Getting started with Puppet’ course.
+Or, have enough hands-on experience with Puppet.

-The course is designed for senior system administrators and DevOps professionals with a solid understanding of configuration management strategies.
+We designed this course for senior system administrators and DevOps professionals.
+They need to have a solid understanding of configuration management strategies.

-- Familiarity with Linux-y concepts such as services, packages and configuration files.
-If you work primarily in Windows, you can try out this Unix tutorial, and we also recommend this shell script tutorial.
+- Familiarity with Linux concepts such as services, packages and configuration files.
+If you work primarily in Windows, you can try out this Unix tutorial.
+We also recommend this shell script tutorial.